hindu-comm/mail_stream_advaita-l/2017/05/Sri_Dakshinamurthy_S/82__Praveen_R._Bhat.md

 clear that the सृष्टिकर्ता himself is the फलभोक्ता also, thereby meaning EJV.

-​I do not know anyone who really teaches DSV in the sampradAya as a main prakriyA, at least not publicly, including the first two you have listed.
+I do not know anyone who really teaches DSV in the sampradAya as a main prakriyA, at least not publicly, including the first two you have listed.
 Many just mention it in passing.
 So I wouldn't be surprised if no one talks of this stotra as a DSV/EJV.
 Now, to be sure, do they specifically say that